-Engaging a debt collector to contact a customer about an outstanding payment can end payment delays.
+a.
+Use a debt collector (Approximate word count 40 - 50 words) Engaging a debt collector to contact a customer about an outstanding payment can end payment delays.
 Debt collectors are also bound by a code of conduct that sets out standards, provides a complaint resolution system and ensures consumers do not feel unduly harassed by the debt collector.
-The parties must agree to mediation, although sometimes the Court will direct it.
-A mediator is a neutral third party appointed to assist by suggesting solutions and acting as a go-between during mediation.
+The parties must agree to mediation, although sometimes the Court will direct it. b.
+Engage in mediation A mediator is a neutral third party appointed to assist by suggesting solutions and acting as a go-between during mediation.
 A mediator is not there to decide the outcome.
-Mediation can be better than going to trial because: • the process is informal • the parties decide the outcome, rather than a court • it may be faster because the parties do not have to wait for a decision from a court All State and Territory courts in Australia offer a small claims division of their local Court or tribunal that provides a simple debt recovery procedure.
+(Approximate word count Mediation can be better than going to trial because: 80 - 90 words) • the process is informal • the parties decide the outcome, rather than a court • it may be faster because the parties do not have to wait for a decision from a court c.
+Make a minor or small debt claim All State and Territory courts in Australia offer a small claims division of their local Court or tribunal that provides a simple debt recovery (Approximate word count 40 - 50 words) procedure.
 The advantages are that the process is relatively informal and that costs awarded against an unsuccessful party are limited.
-If someone who owes you money is declared bankrupt, they are usually freed from debts they cannot pay.
-As a creditor, you can make a claim called a provable debt.
+Take steps to collect an If someone who owes you money is declared bankrupt, they are usually freed from debts they cannot pay. outstanding debt in the event of a debtor bankruptcy As a creditor, you can make a claim called a provable debt.
 This entitles you to share in the distribution of debtor funds and vote at meetings related to the bankruptcy.
-The Australian Financial Security Authority is a government agency that provides information for both debtors and creditors affected by bankruptcy.
+(Approximate word count 50 - 60 words) The Australian Financial Security Authority is a government agency that provides information for both debtors and creditors affected by bankruptcy.

-List three [3] key features of a debt recovery plan.
+List three (3) key features of a debt recovery plan.

-Key Features of a debt recovery plan [Approximate word count 15 - 35 words]
+Key Features of a debt recovery plan (Approximate word count 15 - 35 words)

-The candidate must list three [3] key features of a debt recovery plan.
+The candidate must list three (3) key features of a debt recovery plan.
 The answers provided by the candidate must reflect the exemplar answers below.

-- Check contract terms to see when payments were due. - Contact the customer in writing to request payment - Keep records of all customer correspondence - Set up regular payment reminders - Send a formal letter of demand - Consider hiring a debt collector if the customer still won't pay - Consider taking legal action - Do a property search on the Personal Property Security Register (PPSR) to recover unpaid goods.
+- Check contract terms to see when payments were due. - Contact the customer in writing to request payment - Keep records of all customer correspondence

+- Set up regular payment reminders

+- Send a formal letter of demand

+- Consider hiring a debt collector if the customer still won't pay

+- Consider taking legal action

+- Do a property search on the Personal Property Security Register (PPSR) to recover unpaid goods.